LClayville/LClayville/README.md

 ### ZING
 **Position:** Android Development Intern

-**Responsibilities** Help the ZING team to create an Android app to scan for RemoteID modules.
+**Responsibilities:** Help the ZING team to create an Android app to scan for RemoteID modules.

 **Time:** 2024-06 to present